jfecher/golden-tests/README.md

-Golden tests is a golden file testing library configured so that tests can be created and edited from the test files alone without ever touching the rust source code of the test.
+Golden tests is a golden file testing library configured so that tests can be created and edited from the test files alone without ever touching the source code of your compiler, interpreter, or other tool.

 ### Why golden tests?